 What is Myopia?

 Myopia is the proper name for nearsightedness.
+For most people, myopia develops in childhood.
 Typically, it develops because the eye elongates abnormally from front to back as a child is growing.
 This means that light coming into the eye focuses in front of the retina, rather than properly on its surface.
-This results in blurred distance vision.
+This results in a side effect of blurred distance vision, nearsightedness.

-Children with myopia may not complain about their condition and their schoolwork may not suffer because they can usually read and write comfortably close up.
+Children with myopia may not complain about their vision, and their schoolwork may not suffer because they can usually read and write comfortably close up.
 For this reason and others, it is important to take your child to the optometrist on a regular basis.
-Myopia management only works to slow the progression of the condition, so the earlier this type of eye care is started, the better.
+We employ several methods to slow the progression of childhood myopia, a process called myopia management.
+It only works to slow the progression of myopia, so the earlier it is started, the better.

 Myopia Management Options